TD-Dan/Sunwai/lisuluno ma (base set)/LUNO.md

 Example::   *A hat **LUNO** mo ro haitoki an.* = "I have great **memories** of our conversation."

 ### Action
 *   The act of retrieving information/experiences from memory or being mindful of them.
-The act of creating a record is often *ta pu LUNO* or *ta kipu LUNO*.
+The act of creating a record is often *ta bu LUNO* or *ta kipu LUNO*.

 Example::   *A **LUNO** e.* = "I **remember** you."
 Example::   *E **LUNO** sun se ku?* = "Do you **recall** that knowledge?"